I'm Honey!

 I am too young to be her mother.
 She is too old to be my daughter.
 That is where the dissimilarities between my daughter in law, Jami, and my end.

 We are both wise women who know the important role of the Matriarch.
 Building a relationship with my daughter-in-law has been a treasured experience.
-Ten years ago, after a tumultuous time in the Good family, Jami Good gave me a “gift.”
+Fourteen years ago, after a tumultuous time in the Good family, Jami Good gave me a “gift.”

 What Should Be the Mutual Goal Between These Two Women?